 To update your cookie preferences, visit the Cisco Cookie Consent Manager.

-If you participate in a discussion forum, local communities, or chat room on a Cisco website, you should be aware that the information you provide there (i.e., your public profile and comments) will be made broadly available to others, and could be used to contact you, send you unsolicited messages, or for purposes neither Cisco nor you have control over.
+If you participate in a discussion forum, local communities, or chat room on a Cisco website, you should be aware that the information you provide there (such as your public profile and comments) will be made broadly available to others and could be used to contact you, send you unsolicited messages, or for purposes neither Cisco nor you have control over.
 Also, please recognize that individual forums and chat rooms may have additional rules and conditions.
-Cisco is not responsible for the personal information or any other information you choose to submit in these forums.
-To request removal of your personal information from our blog or community forum, click here.
-In some cases, we may not be able to remove all your personal information and comments.
+Cisco is not responsible for the Personal Information or any other information you choose to submit in these forums.
+To request removal of your Personal Information from our blog or community forum, please submit a Privacy Request.
+In some cases, we may not be able to remove all Personal Information and comments.
 In such cases, we will provide you with a response and explanation.

 Cisco encourages parents and guardians to take an active role in their children's online activities.
-Cisco does not knowingly collect personal information from children without appropriate parental or guardian consent.
-If you believe that we may have collected personal information from someone under the applicable age of consent in your country without proper consent, please let us know using the methods described in the How to Contact Us section and we will take appropriate measures to investigate and address the issue promptly.
+Cisco does not knowingly collect Personal Information from children without appropriate parental or guardian consent.
+If you believe that we may have collected Personal Information from someone under the applicable age of consent in your country without proper consent, please let us know using the methods described in the Questions, comments, and how to contact us section and we will take appropriate measures to investigate and address the issue promptly.

 Cisco's global privacy program, described in this Privacy Statement, complies with the Asia Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules System (CBPRs) and Privacy Recognition for Processors (PRP).
-The APEC CBPR system and PRP provides a framework for organizations to ensure protection of personal information transferred among participating APEC economies.
-More information about the APEC Privacy Framework, CBPRs, and PRP can be found here .
-Our certification applies to our business processes across our global operations that process and transfer personal information to/from our affiliates around the world.
+The APEC CBPR system and PRP provides a framework for organizations to ensure protection of Personal Information transferred among participating APEC economies.
+More information about the APEC Privacy Framework, CBPRs, and PRP can be found on the CBPRs site.
+Our certification applies to our business processes across our global operations that process and transfer Personal Information to/from our affiliates around the world.
 To view our certifications, please see the APEC CBPR System Directory and the APEC PRP Directory.

 For more information on the scope of our participation, or to submit a privacy inquiry through BBB National Programs, our Accountability Agent, please click on the official seal below:

-Cisco’s global privacy program and policies have been approved by the Dutch, Polish, Spanish, and other relevant European privacy regulators as providing adequate safeguards for the protection of privacy, fundamental rights, and freedoms of individuals for transfers of personal information protected under European law.
-Cisco’s Binding Corporate Rules -- Controller (BCR-C) -- provide that transfers made by Cisco as a controller worldwide of European personal information benefit from adequate safeguards.
+Cisco’s global privacy program and policies have been approved by the Dutch, Polish, Spanish, and other relevant European privacy regulators as providing additional safeguards for the protection of privacy, fundamental rights, and freedoms of individuals for transfers of Personal Information protected under European law.
+Cisco’s Binding Corporate Rules -- Controller (BCR-C) -- provide that international transfers made by Cisco as a controller worldwide of European Personal Information benefit from additional safeguards.

-Cisco Systems Inc. and its US-based subsidiaries: Acano LLC, Broadsoft, Inc., Cisco OpenDNS LLC, Cisco Systems Capital Corporation, Cisco WebEx LLC, CliQr Technologies LLC, CloudLock LLC, Duo Security LLC, Jasper International Services LLC, Jasper Technologies LLC, Meraki LLC, Rizio, Inc. (dba Voicea) and Scientific-Atlanta LLC (collectively “Cisco-US”) complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States in reliance on Privacy Shield.
+Cisco Systems Inc. and its US-based subsidiaries: Acano LLC, AppDynamics LLC, Broadsoft, Inc., Cisco OpenDNS LLC, Cisco Systems Capital Corporation, Cisco WebEx LLC, CliQr Technologies LLC, CloudLock LLC, Duo Security LLC, Jasper International Services LLC, Jasper Technologies LLC, Kenna Security, Inc., Meraki LLC, Rizio, Inc. (dba Voicea), Scientific-Atlanta LLC, and ThousandEyes LLC (collectively “Cisco-US”) complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Information transferred from the European Union, the United Kingdom, and Switzerland to the United States in reliance on Privacy Shield.

 Cisco-US has certified that it adheres to the Privacy Shield Principles with respect to such data.
 If there is any conflict between the policies in this privacy statement and data subject rights under the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.
+To learn more about the Privacy Shield program, and to view our certification page, please visit the Privacy Shield site (https://www.privacyshield.gov).

-Although the Privacy Shield has been invalidated as a transfer mechanism, Cisco-US is committed to protecting all personal information received from European Union (EU) member countries, the UK, and Switzerland (see above Collection of Your Personal Information for examples of the personal information Cisco processes when you use our websites and Solutions and interact with us), in accordance with the Frameworks’ applicable Principles and to ensuring personal information collected from individuals in the EU is accessible to them as part of their individual rights when Cisco is the Controller of the personal information. (see Access to and Accuracy of Your Personal Information and Exercising Your Rights)
+Although the Privacy Shield has been invalidated as a transfer mechanism, Cisco-US is committed to protecting all Personal Information received from European Union (EU) member countries, the UK, and Switzerland (see above Collection and use of your Personal Information for examples of the Personal Information Cisco processes when you use our websites and Solutions and interact with us), in accordance with the Frameworks’ applicable Principles and to ensuring Personal Information collected from individuals in the EU is accessible to them as part of their individual rights when Cisco is the Controller of the Personal Information.
+(See Your privacy rights.)

 Cisco-US is subject to the regulatory enforcement powers of the US Federal Trade Commission.

-Cisco-US has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, BBB EU Privacy Shield.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+Cisco-U.S. has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, BBB EU Privacy Shield.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit the BBB EU Privacy Shield consumer complaint system (http://bbbprograms.org/privacy-shield-complaints) for more information and to file a complaint.
 This service is provided free of charge to you.